arabianightsclub/whitepaper/_posts/2016-02-05-general-fixes-and-improvements.md

 type: minor
 ---

-This release fixes a few minor issues reported by users.
+This release fixes a few minor issues reported by you.
 We've also made a few quality of life improvements.

 **Features:**